 Access Difficult to Reach Markets

-The best UK Vanguard funds are jam-packed with financial instruments that you as an everyday investor would find it difficult to reach.
+UK Vanguard funds are jam-packed with financial instruments that you as an everyday investor would find it difficult to reach.
 For example, while you can easily buy UK Gilts or US Treasuries, you likely won’t be able to get your hands on bonds issued by the government of Kenya, India, or Brazil.

 Similarly, you might find it difficult to invest in certain small-cap stocks that are still at the very start of their corporate journey.
 This won’t, however, be an issue when investing in a Vanguard fund.
 After all, this multi-trillion dollar powerhouse has access to virtually every financial scene on offer.